Planning for Incapacity In Southern Utah

 Documents Necessary for Incapacity Planning

 Now that you’ve understood the benefits of setting up an estate plan before the unforeseen case of dementia or Alzheimer’s sets in, let’s discuss all the necessary documents you need for incapacity planning

 A Living Trust also referred to as a revocable trust, is a very good document to have in place even if you may never become incapacitated.

-To set up a Living Trust, your estate planning attorney at Ruesch & Reeve in Hurricane, would draw up a trust document, where you would place your assets, such as bank account, companies, investments, house, etc., in the trust’s name instead of your name.
+To set up a Living Trust, your estate planning attorney at Ruesch & Reeve in Hurricane, would draw up a trust document, where you would place your assets, such as bank accounts, companies, investments, houses, etc., in the trust’s name instead of your name.